Green Cart Program

 - Freeze smelly food waste until collection day.

-- Empty the contents of your container into your Green Cart as frequently as necessary.
+- Empty the contents of your kitchen pail or container into your green cart as frequently as necessary.

-- Rinse your container after emptying it into your Green Cart.
+- Rinse your kitchen pail or container after emptying it into your green cart.

-- Sprinkle baking soda in the bottom of your container to reduce odours and deter insects.
+- Sprinkle baking soda in the bottom of your kitchen pail or container to reduce odours and deter insects.

 - Catch fruit flies in a bowl of vinegar covered with plastic wrap, pricked with a few holes.

 - Set your cart out for every collection, even if it isn't full.

 - Store your green cart outside in a shady, flat and ventilated location and keep lid fully closed.